 that of a foreign language translator: to bridge the communication

+gap between two parties.
 Some adaptations in presentation style may be helpful

 when using a sign language interpreter.
 The interpreter will